-This community transition is caused by neglecting crop, pasture, or plantation.
-Without continuation of agricultural or silvicultural management first-successional herbaceous plants will occupy the ground layer, followed by shrubs, and eventually shade-loving, fire-intolerant overstory species.
+This community transition is caused by neglecting crop or pasture.
+Without continuation of agricultural management, first-successional herbaceous plants will occupy the ground layer, followed by shrubs, and eventually shade-loving, fire-intolerant overstory species.

 The transition is due to the land manager maximizing silviculture production.
 The site prepared and planted to a monoculture of pine trees.